project-hadron/discovery-transition-ds/docs/source/run/docker.rst

 Running in Docker
 =================
+Docker is a platform for developing, shipping, and running applications in containers.
+Containers are lightweight, portable, and self-contained environments that encapsulate all the necessary dependencies and configurations needed to run an application.

+Docker provides a way to package an application with its dependencies into a container, which can then be run on any machine with the Docker runtime installed.
+This allows developers to create consistent environments for their applications across different systems, which can simplify the process of deploying and scaling applications.

 Project Hadron is designed using Microservices.
-These components services are represented as a `Domain Contract Ensemble`, the metadata files of a Project Hadron component build.
-To run a Docker container we need to set the run parameters, primarily the location of the `Domain Contract Ensemble`, then build and run.
+These components services are represented as a `Domain Contract Ensemble`, the metadata files of a Project Hadron component build, and can be run as Docker Containers.

+To us Project Hadron to run a Docker container we need to set the run parameters, primarily the location of the `Domain Contract Ensemble`, then build and run.

 Setting up
 **********